rohbot/wenet/README.md

 * v0.2 - Second test flight on Horus 39, with LDPC FEC enabled.
 Read more here: http://www.rowetel.com/?p=5344

-![Image downlinked via Wenet on Horus 38](http://rfhead.net/temp/wenet_fec_small.jpeg)
+![Image downlinked via Wenet on Horus 38](http://rfhead.net/temp/wenet_fec_small.jpeg) The above image was captured on Horus 38, and downlinked via Wenet.

 ## Ubuntu 16.04 RX
 * There is now a guide on how to set up a RX station using Ubuntu within the INSTALL_ubuntu file